datarobot/airflow-provider-datarobot/README.md

 #### `RetrainModelOperator`

-Submit a job to the queue to retrain a model on a specific sample size and/or custom featurelist.
+Submit a job to the queue to retrain a model on a specific sample size and/or custom feature list.

 Returns a model retraining job ID